ISKCON: Global spread

+Finances

-Until 1972, ISKCON's finances were covered by the practice of sankirtana: the practice of distributing literature in on the street and soliciting donations.
+Until 1972, ISKCON's finances were covered by the practice of sankirtana: the practice of distributing literature on the street and soliciting donations.
 In following years this profitable practice expanded to other public spaces such as airports.
 However, as the movement grew larger and its monetary needs increased, the nature of sankirtana began to change from preaching Krishna consciousness to book-selling: disciples targeted people perceived to have more money, disguised their religious affiliations to more easily distribute books and solicit donations, engaged in the practice of change-up (re-negotiating for a higher price after the target already agreed on an amount), and even sold non-religious merchandise without any missionary activity (a practice called picking).
 ISKCON leadership's newfound preference for picking rather than book distribution drew the ire of public bodies in the late 1970s at the same time the movement and its finances were going into a decline.
 Picking was morally justified by the finance-conscious leaders, and devotees who earned ISKCON the most money were given special privileges.
 The religious convictions of the majority of devotees remained unaffected by these practices and treated them as an organizational adaption, a smaller group rejected its ideology but remained within the movement, while the smallest group of idealists defected.
-Courts of justice generally upheld the rights of ISKCON devotees to proseltyze in airports, fairs, highway reststops under the First Amendment to the United States Constitution's protection of freedom of religion.
+Courts of justice generally upheld the rights of ISKCON devotees to proselytize in airports, fairs, and highway rest stops under the First Amendment to the United States Constitution's protection of freedom of religion.

+In his final will Prabhupada granted the GBC the ultimate managerial authority of ISKCON, a decision based in his experience of the breakup of the Gaudiya Math and the quarrels for sole acharya-ship.
+In the months prior to Prabhupada's death in 1977, he appointed eleven of his disciples to serve as initiating gurus and r̥tviks ("officiators") for ISKCON, who would have zonal authority over temples and disciples.
+The eleven gurus (who self-styled themselves as ācāryas) would serve alongside fourteen non-guru leaders on the Governing Body Commission.
+The post-Prabhupada succession period was characterized by decline and factionalism.
+Each guru developed his own economic policies for resources, sat on thrones, and some considered themselves worthy of worship just as Prabhupada had been worshipped as a guru.
+A guru was the de facto ultimate authority in his zone; the zonal acharyas claimed absolute authority (as in Indian tradition) and viewed the GBC as an expedient committee until a "self-effulgent" leader for ISKCON emerged from amongst the gurus.